NPalopoli/collaborative-science-for-librarians/episodes/open-science.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Open Science aims to make scientific knowledge reproducible, transparent and accessible to all.
+- Open Science aims to make scientific knowledge reproducible, transparent, and accessible to all.
-- Open science promotes equity and inclusivity, fostering collaboration, regardless of teh researchers affiliation or geographical location.
+- Open science promotes equity and inclusivity, fostering collaboration, regardless of the researchers' affiliation or geographical location.
 - Librarians play a vital role in promoting open science practices and combatting misinformation.

 ::::::::::::::::::::::::::::::::::::::::::::::::